Anti-communism: Former communists

-Milovan Djilas was a former Yugoslav Communist official who became a prominent dissident and critic of communism.
-Leszek Kołakowski was a Polish Communist who became a famous anti-communist.
+Milovan Djilas was a former Yugoslav communist official who became a prominent dissident and critic of communism.
+Leszek Kołakowski was a Polish communist who became a famous anti-communist.
 He was best known for his critical analyses of Marxist thought, especially his acclaimed three-volume history, Main Currents of Marxism, which is "considered by some to be one of the most important books on political theory of the 20th century".
-The God That Failed is a 1949 book which collects together six essays with the testimonies of a number of famous former Communists who were writers and journalists.
+The God That Failed is a 1949 book which collects together six essays with the testimonies of a number of famous former communists who were writers and journalists.
 The common theme of the essays is the authors' disillusionment with and abandonment of communism.
-The promotional byline to the book is "Six famous men tell how they changed their minds about communism".
+The promotional byline to the book is "Six famous men tell how they changed their minds about communism."
 Anatoliy Golitsyn and Oleg Kalugin were both former KGB officers, the latter being a general.
-Dmitri Volkogonov was a Soviet general who got access to soviet archives following glasnost, and wrote a critical biography dismantling the cult of Lenin by refuting Leninist ideology.
+Dmitri Volkogonov was a Soviet general who got access to Soviet archives following glasnost, and wrote a critical biography dismantling the cult of Lenin by refuting Leninist ideology.

-Whittaker Chambers was a former spy for the Soviet Union who testified against his fellow spies before the House Un-American Activities Committee; Bella Dodd was another American anticommunist.
+Whittaker Chambers was a former spy for the Soviet Union who testified against his fellow spies before the House Un-American Activities Committee; Bella Dodd was another American anti-communist.

-Other anti-communists who were once Marxists include the writers Max Eastman, John Dos Passos, James Burnham, Morrie Ryskind, Frank Meyer, Will Herberg, Sidney Hook, the contributors to the book The God That Failed: Louis Fischer, André Gide, Arthur Koestler, Ignazio Silone, Stephen Spender Tajar Zavalani and Richard Wright.
+Other anti-communists who were once Marxists include the writers Max Eastman, John Dos Passos, James Burnham, Morrie Ryskind, Frank Meyer, Will Herberg, Sidney Hook, the contributors to the book The God That Failed: Louis Fischer, André Gide, Arthur Koestler, Ignazio Silone, Stephen Spender, Tajar Zavalani and Richard Wright.
 Anti-communists who were once socialists, liberals or social democrats include John Chamberlain, Friedrich Hayek, Raymond Moley, Norman Podhoretz, David Horowitz, and Irving Kristol.

 Counter-revolutionary movements

-A wave of revolutionary impulses since the French Revolution that had swept over Europe and other parts of the world and thus also created as a Counter-revolutionary reaction.
+A wave of revolutionary impulses since the French Revolution that had swept over Europe and other parts of the world and thus also created as a counter-revolutionary reaction.
 Historian James H. Billington describes, in the book Fire in the Minds of Men, the historical frame of revolutions that extended from the waning of the French Revolution in the late eighteenth century and that culminated in the Russian Revolution.
 Most exiled Russian White émigré that included exiled Russian liberals were actively anti-communist in the 1920s and 1930s.
-Many of them had been active in the White movements that functioned as a big tent movement representing an array of political opinions in Russia united in their opposition to the Bolsheviks.

-In Britain, anti-communism was widespread among the British foreign policy elite in the 1930s with its strong upperclass connections.
-The upper-class Cliveden set was strongly anti-communist in Britain.
-In the United States, anti-communist fervor was at its highest during the late 1940s and early 1950s, when a Hollywood blacklist was established, the House Un-American Activities Committee held the televised Army–McCarthy hearings, led by Senator Joseph McCarthy, and the John Birch Society was formed.
+In the United Kingdom, anti-communism was widespread among the British foreign policy elite in the 1930s with its strong upper-class connections.
+The upper-class Cliveden set was strongly anti-communist in the UK.
+In the United States, anti-communist fervor was at its highest during the late-1940s and early-1950s, when a Hollywood blacklist was established, the House Un-American Activities Committee held the televised Army–McCarthy hearings, led by Senator Joseph McCarthy, and the John Birch Society was formed.